JamesMConroy/notes/notes.md

 #### -A, --append
 Same as `-a` but instead of overwriting, the new note is appended to the file.
-If note does not exists then it will be created.
+If note does not exist then it will be created.

 #### -v, --view
 Shows the *note* with the default *$PAGER* if one is not specified in the configuration file.